Cyb3r-Jak3/useful_bot/.github/README.md

 * Be able to blacklist subreddits if contacted
   * Can request unblacklisting
 *  Respond to username mentions
-* Additional Responses to messages
+* Create additional responses to messages
+    * Deleted created responses
-* Templete for simlple features
+* Templete for simple features

 ---